All you need to know

 Depending on the size of your vehicle and the quantity of material that you have to deliver, you will be permitted between 20 and 60 minutes to unload.
 This time allocation will be strictly controlled.

 There are no medium or long-term parking facilities available for you to park in the loading dock area.
 You must ensure that you do not obstruct a pathway through the loading docks that would otherwise prevent forklift access into and emergency egress from the pavilions.
 This is both a logistical and occupational health and safety requirement.

 There are a number of conditions that apply to you accessing the loading dock area.
 These are:

-- All personnel must wear high-visibility vests and toe-enclosed footwear when outside of their vehicle on the loading docks.
+All personnel must wear high-visibility vests and footwear that encloses the toes when outside of their vehicle on the loading docks.

 Do I have to use the loading docks?

 You must use the loading docks for all large deliveries (i.e. for items that are too large to be hand-carried into the Venue from the foyers or that need a trolley to be moved).

 For hand-carry items only, you may access the pavilions via the front foyer during the Move-in, Event and Move-out times.
 To access the foyer you may park underneath the Venue in the Convention Centre car park and use the stairs that lead from the car park up into the Level 1 foyer.

 The Convention Centre Car Park can be heavily congested on weekdays between 7:30am and 3:30pm.
 If you plan to use the Car Park, you are advised to arrive outside of these times.
 Alternatively, you may chose to book a parking bay.
 See the 'Questions about Parking' section below.